 Simple English definitions for legal terms

-Read a random definition: bilateral monopoly
+Read a random definition: stool pigeon

 An investigating magistrate is a type of judge who examines and makes decisions on certain aspects of a criminal case before it goes to trial.
 They are like a half-judge, standing between the prosecutor and the regular court.
 Their job is to investigate the case and certify whether it deserves to go to trial.
 However, there is a risk that their decision may create a strong presumption of guilt against the accused.
 This type of judge is used in some countries, but there is debate about its role and potential for abuse.